xtendui/xtendui/src/gatsby/markdown/hidden/test/slider.md

 ## Auto

-Test auto.
+TEST auto.

-Test window blur and focus shouldn't start if no started and should pause and resume if started.
+TEST window blur and focus shouldn't start if no started and should pause and resume if started.

 <demo>
   <demoinline src="demos/components/slider/progress">